ECP-copa/CabanaPIC/README.md

 Instructions on how to obtain and install both can be found [here](https://github.com/ECP-copa/Cabana/wiki/Build-Instructions)

 Once these are installed, you can configurable and build this project using cmake.
-To do so, the user should manually tell CMake where to find both Cabana and Kokkos.
+To do so, the user should manually tell CMake where to find Cabana, and Cabana should bring Kokkos in for us.
+If that does not happen, the user should specify the path to Kokkos on the CMAKE_PREFIX_PATH.

 An example build line will look something like this:

 ```
-cmake -DCMAKE_PREFIX_PATH="$HOME/tmp/kokkos/build/install;$HOME/tmp/Cabana/build/install" ..
+cmake -DCMAKE_PREFIX_PATH="$HOME/tmp/Cabana/build/install" ..
 ```

 For GPU builds, you additionally need to point the CXX compiler to the Kokkos